And Then There Were None: Plot

 After breakfast next morning, Vera, Lombard, and Blore go out.
 When Blore returns for food, he is killed by a bear-shaped marble clock that falls from Vera's window sill.
-Vera and Lombard find Armstrong's drowned body washed up on the beach, and each concludes the other must be responsible.
-Vera suggests moving Armstrong's body, and then grabs Lombard's gun and shoots him dead.
-Believing she is now safe, Vera returns to the house, only to find a noose and chair set up in her room.
-Recalling the last line of the rhyme, she hangs herself.
+Vera and Lombard find Armstrong's drowned body washed up on the beach; it seems as though they are the only two left alive.
+Vera distracts Lombard, then grabs his gun and shoots and kills him.
+She returns to her room, and finds that a noose and chair have been set up.
+Her mind wandering, and believing that her former love is watching, she hangs herself in accordance with the last line of the rhyme.

 Scotland Yard officials arrive to find ten bodies.
-They discover that a sleazy agent named Isaac Morris had purchased the island and made the arrangements on behalf of an unknown buyer.
-While the guests were on the island, Morris had died from an overdose of barbiturates, leaving nothing to indicate the buyer's identity.
+They discover that a sleazy agent named Isaac Morris had purchased the island and made the arrangements on behalf of an unknown buyer; he had subsequently died from an overdose of barbiturates.
 From the victims' diaries, the police reconstruct the first six deaths.
 They deduce that neither Armstrong, Lombard, nor Vera could have been the last person alive, as objects had been moved after their deaths, and they consider Blore's death unlikely to have been suicide.
-All indications are that no one else was on the island during this time, leaving the police mystified.
+It seems no one else was on the island during this time, leaving the police mystified.

-A sealed bottle is recovered from the sea, containing a written confession by Wargrave.
-He reveals that all his life he had possessed both a strong sense of justice and a savage bloodlust, contradictory impulses he had satisfied by becoming a judge and sentencing criminals to death.
-After a terminal medical diagnosis, he decided to mete out his version of justice to individuals he considered had escaped legal punishment.
-He hired Morris to make the arrangements, then tricked him into overdosing.
-Posing as one of the invited guests, he decided to kill them in order of increasing guilt.
-Once it became clear that the killer was one of the group, Wargrave tricked Dr Armstrong into helping him fake his own death as part of a fictitious scheme to trap the murderer into incriminating himself.
-After all the others were dead, Wargrave shot himself, making sure that his true death matched his staged death recorded in the guests' diaries, so that investigators would be left with "ten dead bodies and an unsolved problem".
+A message in a bottle is recovered from the sea, containing a written confession by Wargrave.
+It explains that from an early age he had a strong sense of justice but also a lust to kill, contradictory traits that led him to become a judge.
+He derived satisfaction from sentencing criminals to death, but increasingly yearned to actually commit murder.
+Inspired by a conversation about murders which could never be proven, he located ten individuals who had caused someone's death but not faced justice.
+He lured nine of them onto the island, hiring Morris to make the arrangements then tricking him into overdosing.
+Posing as one of the guests, Wargrave killed the others one by one.
+He persuaded the gullible Dr Armstrong to help him fake his own death as part of a fictitious scheme to uncover the killer.
+After all the others were dead, Wargrave shot himself, making sure that his true death matched his staged death recorded in the guests' diaries, leaving "ten dead bodies and an unsolved problem".